Property and Equipment, Net

 |Property and Equipment, Net||

-Property and equipment, net consisted of the following (in thousands):
+Property and equipment consisted of the following (in thousands):

 Ships under construction include progress payments to the shipyard, planning and design fees, loan interest and commitment fees and other associated costs.
-The interest costs capitalized were primarily associated with the construction or revitalization of ships which amounted to $33.7 million, $31.9 million and $22.0 million for the years ended December 31, 2016, 2015 and 2014, respectively.
+Interest costs associated with the construction of ships that were capitalized during the construction period amounted to $31.9 million, $22.0 million and $26.3 million for the years ended December 31, 2015, 2014 and 2013, respectively.

 No definition available.